 You are here

-Whaley’s is one of the District’s most-talked about seafood restaurants, so stop in for a brunch or dinner filled with catch-of-the-day perfection.
+All-Purpose Pizzeria is one of the District’s most-talked about pizza spots, so stop in for a dinner filled with seasonal Jersey-style pies.
 Diners can also choose from upmarket Osteria Morini, which focuses on Northern Italian specialties in rustic-modern surrounds, and Declaration Nats Park for Italian-inspired fare like a ricotta-slathered crostini teeming with prosciutto and the bucatini Pomodoro, a pasta dish heavy on the basil and garlic.
 And don't forget about Whaley’s, where you can stop in for a dinner filled with catch-of-the-day perfection.

 Head to the recently opened City Winery in this up-and-coming Northeast DC neighborhood for a guaranteed good time.
 You can sample locally sourced fare at this winery-full-service restaurant-concert venue combo for dinner only during restaurant week.
 At La Puerta Verde, you'll be transported into a space that melds a warehouse-chic atmosphere with the vibrant colors of Mexico.
 Start your culinary adventure with grilled avocado guacamole and wash it down with cocktails refreshingly priced at $10 and under.